hamoudi8080/AndroidApplication/README.md

 6. As a user, I want to be able to delete a note, so that I am no longer interested in that note

-7. As a user, I want to be added to see all my notes, so that I have an overview on my notes.
+7. As a user, I want to be able to see all my notes, so that I have an overview on my notes.

 8. As a user, I want all my data automatically be saved locally on my device so that I don’t lose information.